 The money in the special needs trust is managed by a trustee, and is not considered to be part of your loved one's assets when calculating their financial eligibility for government programs like SSI and Medicaid.

 Learn more about Who Can Benefit from a Special Needs Trust.

 The trust ends when it is no longer needed—commonly, at the beneficiary's death or when the trust funds have all been spent.

-Learn more about How Special Needs Trusts Work.
+If you're looking to set up a special needs trust, learn more about How Special Needs Trusts Work.

-The trustee cannot give money directly to your loved one -- that could interfere with eligibility for SSI and Medicaid.
+The trustee cannot give money directly to your loved one—that could interfere with eligibility for SSI and Medicaid.
 But the trustee can spend trust assets to buy a wide variety of goods and services for your loved one.
 Special needs trust funds are commonly used to pay for personal care attendants, vacations, home furnishings, out-of-pocket medical and dental expenses, education, recreation, vehicles, and physical rehabilitation.